gilbox/css-bliss/common-mistakes.md

       padding-left: 10px;
     }

+# Width Applied to Module Modifier

+While css-bliss doesn't explicitly prohibit doing this, it should generally be avoided.
+Whenever you find yourself utilizing `width` on a Module Modifier, consider applying `width` to the parent element instead.

+### Bad

+    .Button--width60px {
+      width: 60px;
+    }

+### Good

+    .PriceWidget-submit {   // wraps the button
+      width: 60px;
+    }

 # Margin Applied to Module Modifier

 While css-bliss doesn't explicitly prohibit doing this, it should generally be avoided.
 Overuse of margin is bad for modularity.
 Whenever you find yourself utilizing `margin`, consider using `padding` on the parent element instead.